ArtmanG/Sprint-Challenge--Graphs/README.md

 You may find the commands `player.current_room.id`, `player.current_room.get_exits()` and `player.travel(direction)` useful.

 To solve this path, you'll want to construct your own traversal graph.
-You start in room `0`, which contains exits `['n', 's', 'w', 'e']`.
+You start in room `0`, which contains exits `['n', 's', 'e', 'w']`.
 Your starting graph should look something like this:

 ```
 {
-  0: {'n': '?', 's': '?', 'w': '?', 'e': '?'}
+  0: {'n': '?', 's': '?', 'e': '?', 'w': '?'}
 }
 ```